MatthewPalmer9/TestDrivenDevelopmentPractice/README.md

 This can get messy if you have a LOT of tests.
 So alternatively, the shorthand version by typing `mocha` will suffice as `mocha` will look for the `test` folder and run all tests inside of it.

 ### How do I automate your tests?
 There are three dependencies installed to make this possible. `gulp`, `gulp-mocha` and `gulp-util`.
 There is some code written in `gulpfile.js` that will automate testing and re-run tests is ANYTHING changes in `test/*.mjs`, which just watches all files for changes that end in `.mjs`.
 To start the automated testing, type `gulp watch-mocha` into your terminal.
+There is a default gulp task built to shorten that command.
+You can start automated testing by just typing `gulp` as well.

+To exit testing, press `CTRL + C`.